jellyfin/jellyfin-mpv-shim/CONTRIBUTING.md

 Please see the README for instructions.

-## OSX Work
+## macOS Work

-If you have access to a machine running Max OSX and can work on this project, you may be able to greatly improve the experience for OSX users.
-There may be open issues for OSX that only you can work on.
-It would also be nice to find a better way to make this application available for OSX users, as the current procedure is a pain.
+If you have access to a machine running macOS and can work on this project, you may be able to greatly improve the experience for macOS users.
+There may be open issues for macOS that only you can work on.
+It would also be nice to find a better way to make this application available for macOS users, as the current procedure is a pain.